 {TRUE;TRUE;TRUE;TRUE;TRUE;TRUE;TRUE;FALSE;FALSE;FALSE}* {4000;9000;6000;5000;9000;3000;9000;2000;9000;8000} returns {4000;9000;6000;5000;9000;3000;9000;0;0;0}

-The last step is to add the values in the result array.
+The last step is to add the values in the result array to sum data by date.

 =SUMPRODUCT((YEAR($B$3:$B$12)=E3)*$C$3:$C$12)